A young Black man standing outside a front door with a Black teenage boy wearing a hearing aid. They are talking together about something serious.

 Alcohol

-You can drink alcohol while taking aripiprazole, but the two together could make you very sleepy.
+You can drink alcohol in moderation while taking aripiprazole, but the two together could make you very sleepy.

-During the first few days, it might be best to stop drinking alcohol until you see how the medicine affects you.
+During the first few weeks, it is recommended that you stop drinking alcohol until you see how the medicine affects you.

-If you want to drink alcohol, plan how you will get home safely if you feel sleepy.
+If you want to drink alcohol, it’s best to only drink small amounts and have a plan for getting home safely if you go out.

 Street drugs